poolec4/rbe500_pa1/README.md

 This is a publisher-subscriber implementation.
 Print the resulting pose to the terminal by using “rostopic echo” command, and include the screenshot in your report.

+3. Inverse Kinematics: Implement an inverse kinematics node (a separate node) that has a service client that takes a (desired) pose of the end effector and returns joint positions as a response.

+This is a service server-service client implementation.

+Test your node with the “rosservice call” command.
+Take the screen shot together and include it to your report.

+Be sure to submit your code.

 **Package Overview**

 **Insructions**